 A fake ID is one that doesn’t belong to you, has been made illegally or has been changed (for example to make you look older).
 Most of the time it’s against the law to make, have or use a fake ID for anything, including to get into a pub, club or bar or to buy alcohol.
 It’s also against the law to lend your ID to someone else or lie so that you can get a real ID (for example lying about your date of birth or giving fake documents).

 If you’re caught doing these things, you could be fined as much as $2,500!

 In South Australia, you can prove your age using:

+Yes.
 It’s against the law to use a fake ID or even just lie about your age to try and enter a pub, club or bar, or to buy alcohol or cigarettes.
 If you are caught doing these things and you’re under 18, you could:

 It’s against the law to give your ID to someone else so that they can use it as a fake ID (e.g. to get into a bar or purchase cigarettes).
-If you’re over 18 and you’ve given your ID to someone else knowing that they would use it as a fake ID, you could be charged with a crime and have to pay a fine of up to $2,500 if you’re found guilty by a court.
+If you’re over 18 and you’ve given your ID to someone else knowing that they would use it as a fake ID, you could be charged and have to pay a fine of up to $2,500 if you’re found guilty by a court.

 Yes.
 Making a fake ID is illegal.
 This includes scratching, changing or forging an ID.

 In South Australia, if you are caught with a scratched driver’s licence, you could be:

 It’s against the law to lie about your age when applying for a driver’s licence or proof of age card.
 If you’re caught doing this and you’re under 18, you can get in serious trouble including: